 I gather that the series gradually petered out... and was then re-established in 2005 with a 'new' series, taking advantage of modern computer technology for special effects, and, I was told, much more interesting storylines.
 But we don't live in the UK, and no matter how much my friends raved about Doctor Who, I was Not Interested.

 However, my adult sons both, independently, became fans of the new series.
-And somehow they managed to convince us to buy the first 'new' series on DVD, assuring us that the modern Doctor Who was more in the vein of 'Quantum Leap' than the old alien-defeating superman kind of theme.
+And somehow they managed to convince us to buy the first 'new' series on DVD.
+They assured us that the modern Doctor Who was more in the vein of 'Quantum Leap' than the old alien-defeating superman kind of theme.

 It was with much trepidation that I started watching the series, but I have to admit that they were right.
 The plots have much more of a human touch than I can remember from the previous series.
-Christopher Eccleston makes an excellent Doctor, and while Billie Piper as his assistant Rose is a bit irritating at times, we got used to her, and quite liked her by the end.
-We definitely felt for her frustrated well-meaning boyfriend, so often given second place to time travel.
+Christopher Eccleston makes an excellent Doctor.
+While Billie Piper as his assistant Rose is a bit irritating at times, we got used to her, and quite liked her by the end.
+We definitely felt sorry for her frustrated well-meaning boyfriend, so often given second place to time travel.

-I wasn't happy when Daleks made their appearance - they can still incite terror in my heart, and my relief at, apparently, the last one being wiped out forever was short-lived - but I loved the episode with Charles Dickens.
-There's a fascinating one which theorises on the terrible consequences of making changes in time travel - rather different from the happy endings of Quantum Leap - which was very thought-provoking.
+I wasn't happy when daleks made their appearance - they can still incite terror in my heart.
+My relief at, apparently, the last one being wiped out forever was short-lived.
+However I loved the episode with Simon Callow as Charles Dickens.
+There's a fascinating episode which theorises on the terrible consequences of making changes in time travel - rather different from the happy endings of Quantum Leap - which was very thought-provoking.

 It took us about six months to watch all thirteen episodes, as life was busy, but we enjoyed them all.
 They are not as directly frightening as some of the earlier series seemed to me as a child, even if I did hide my face a few times.
 There's a little humour, some pathos, and some excellent storylines.